Using Failover Manager v4

 - If the

-application.nameproperty is set for this node, the application_name property will be added to the
+application.nameproperty is set for this node, the application_name property is added to the

 recovery.conffile or the

-- If you are using server version 12 or later, the recovery settings that have been stored in memory are written to the
+- If you're using server version 12 or later, the recovery settings that were stored in memory are written to the

 standby.signalfile is created.

-- The old primary is started; the agent will resume monitoring it as a standby.
+- The old primary is started; the agent resumes monitoring it as a standby.

-During a promotion, the Primary agent releases the virtual IP address.
-If it is not a switchover, a
+During a promotion, the primary agent releases the virtual IP address.
+If it isn't a switchover, a

 recovery.conf file is created in the directory specified by the